voelzmo/codex/aws.md

 # Part I - Deploying on AWS

+## Overview

 Welcome to the Stark & Wayne guide to deploying Cloud Foundry on Amazon Web Services.
 This guide provides the steps to create authentication credentials, generate a Virtual Private Cloud (VPC), then use Terraform to prepare a bastion host.

-From this bastion, we setup a special BOSH director we call the proto-BOSH server.
+From this bastion, we setup a special BOSH director we call the proto-BOSH server where software like Vault, Concourse, Bolo and SHEILD are setup in order to give each of the environments created after the proto-BOSH key benefits of:

+* Secure Credential Storage
+* Pipeline Management
+* Monitoring Framework
+* Backup and Restore Datastores

 ![Levels of Bosh][bosh_levels]

 In the above diagram, BOSH (1) is the proto-BOSH, while BOSH (2) and BOSH (3) are the per-site BOSH directors.

+Now it's time to setup the credentials.

-## AWS Checklist
+## Credential Checklist

-To run the `terraform` commands in this repo or do work on AWS, other than an AWS account (obviously), you'll need the following:
+So you've got an AWS account right?
+Cause otherwise let me interest you in another guide like our OpenStack, Azure or vSphere, etc.  j/k

+To begin, let's login to [Amazon Web Services][aws] and prepare the necessary credentials and resources needed.

-1. Your AWS Access Key ID
+1. Access Key ID
-2. Your AWS Secret Key ID
+2. Secret Key ID
 3. A Name for your VPC
 4. An EC2 Key Pair

 ### Generate Access Key

 The first thing you're going to need is a combination **Access Key ID** / **Secret Key ID**.
 These are generated (for IAM users) via the IAM dashboard.
-If you aren't using IAM for this, you really should.

 To help keep things isolated, we're going to set up a brand new IAM user.
 It's a good idea to name this user something like `cf` so that no one tries to re-purpose it later, and so that it doesn't get deleted.

-On the AWS web console, access the IAM service, and click on `Users` in the sidebar.
+1. On the AWS web console, access the IAM service, and click on `Users` in the sidebar.
 Then create a new user and select "Generate an access key for each user".

-**Make sure you save the secret key somewhere safe**, like 1Password or a Vault instance.
+NOTE: **Make sure you save the secret key somewhere secure**, like 1Password or a Vault instance.
 Amazon will be unable to give you the **Secret Key ID** if you misplace it -- your only recourse at that point is to generate a new set of keys and start over.

-Then, find the user and click on the username.
-This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the bottom half of the Summary panel, you should see some tabs, and one of those tabs should be _Permissions_.
+2. Next, find the `cf` user and click on the username.
+This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the bottom half of the Summary panel, you can see some tabs, and one of those tabs is _Permissions_.
 Click on that one.

-Now assign the **PowerUserAccess** role to your user.
+3. Now assign the **PowerUserAccess** role to your user.
 This user will be able to do any operation except IAM operations.
 You can do this by clicking on the _Permissions_ tab and then clicking on the _attach policy_ button.

-We will also need to create a custom user policy in order to create ELBs with SSL listeners.
+4. We will also need to create a custom user policy in order to create ELBs with SSL listeners.
 At the same _Permissions_ tab, expand the _Inline Policies_ and then create one using the _Custom Policy_ editor.
 Name it `ServerCertificates` and paste the following content:

 ```
 {